-In Part I, we began discussing waste management violations, and you learned what the top 5 most common violations are within the hazardous waste industry.
+In Top 11 Hazardous Waste Management Violations – Part I, we began discussing hazardous waste violations, and you learned what the top 5 most common violations are within the hazardous waste industry.
+Let’s jump right in with violation #6.

 6. Failure to maintain compliant storage conditions